meetdoshi90/CS753-Hacker/README.md

     --architecture AVRelScore \
     --gpu 0
 ```
+Or directly use the script provided at ./AVSR/run_ft.sh

 Descriptions of training parameters are as follows:
 - `--data_path`: Preprocessed Dataset location (LRS2 or LRS3)